-Every aspect of life is part of a cycle of some sort.
+Every aspect of life is part of a cycle in one way or another.
 It’s no different with each cell in our body and one of the most obvious manifestation of how we go through our own growth as humans is the hair growth cycle.

 People and animals are constantly moving through states of birth, growth, and death, with new births starting the cycle all over again.
 Plants sprout from seeds, mature, and later die to be replaced by newer buds.
 The changing of the seasons marks the passing of time and bears witness to the birth and rebirth of every living thing.

 Babies develop follicles anywhere from three to five months while inside the womb.
 These follicles produce the first downy hairs called lanugo on the fetus.
 Although they may appear to be fine and colorless, they provide warmth, cushion, and protection for the body.

 Lanugo hair sheds just around the seventh to eighth month of gestation and is replaced by vellus and terminal hairs which continue to grow, shed, and be replaced all throughout adulthood.

 Vellus hair resembles lanugo because of their softness, fine quality, and lack of pigmentation.
 They cover almost all areas of the body except for the palms, soles, lips, and genital areas.

 During puberty, hormonal changes turn most of vellus hair into terminal hair which are coarse, thicker, and pigmented.
 These are found mostly on the arms, legs, eyelashes, eyebrows, and scalp.
 They also start to grow on the groins of both males and females, and around the nose and jawbone in males.

 The “Gens” of the Hair Growth Cycle

 At birth, a baby will possess the most number of follicles he can ever have in his entire lifetime.
 These follicles continue to produce new hairs that grow and shed – each new growth is similar to the previous one, but the color and size will depend on what his genes provide.